cielavenir/python-codecs7z/README.md

 ## codecs7z

-a (quick) binding for 7-zip codecs.
+a (light) binding for 7-zip codecs.

 For now Deflate/Deflate64/BZip2 are covered.